 Rachel Schwartzman is a passionate, personable, and proactive Museum and Cultural Facility Professional with 10 years of extensive hands-on research, planning, and programming experience with multiple US institutions.
 A specialist in visitor accessibility and inclusive programming who is accustomed to developing original, site-specific programming and training staff and volunteers in its effective delivery.
-She is highly skilled at facilitating meetings, training sessions, and one-on-one meetings with staff regarding professional development and has exceptional interpersonal, communications, and collaborative teamwork skills.
-Rachel wrote “Expanding Accessibility: Sensory-Sensitive Programming for Any Museum,” which is currently in press with Curator: The Museum Journal.
-Developing tools like sensory bags for the Monterey Bay Aquarium visitors, as well as creating and implementing the Sensory Sensitive Evenings at the Eugene Science Center in Oregon is just a couple of examples of how Rachel works to make institutions more accessible.
-Rachel loves to travel, sing karaoke, and visit museums.
+Rachel wrote “Expanding Accessibility: Sensory-Sensitive Programming for Any Museum,” which is currently published with Curator: The Museum Journal.
+Developing tools like sensory bags for the Monterey Bay Aquarium visitors, as well as creating and implementing the Sensory Sensitive Evenings at the Eugene Science Center in Oregon are just a couple of examples of how Rachel works to make institutions more accessible.
+Rachel was appointed the Accessibility and Inclusion Specialist at Space Center Houston in August 2022.
+Rachel loves to travel, sing karaoke and visit museums.
 She would love to work with any institution looking to be more accessible and inclusive.